prog4biol/pfb2019/pfb.md

 ```

+The most important exception to variables being global is that variables that are defined in **functions** are **local** i.e. they only exist inside their function.
 Inside a function, global variables are visible, but it's better to pass variables to a function as arguments

 ```python
 def show_n():